top of page

-Around the year 440 (Shippey 2022) a betrayal took place on the southern shores of the North Sea.
-A tragedy the peoples in northwestern Europe haven’t forgotten ever since.
-Not even as far as in Bavaria.
+Around the year 440 (Shippey 2022), a betrayal took place on the southern shores of the North Sea.
+It was a tragedy that the peoples in north-western Europe haven't forgotten ever since, not even as far as in Bavaria.
 And it never will.
-We’re talking about the bloody battle at the citadel of king Finn.
-Or, Fin Folcwalding Fresna cynne, as he was named in the Anglo-Saxon poem Widsith.
-A poem dating from the early tenth century.
-Finn, son of Folcwald and young king of the Frisian tribe.
-A battle that shook the North Sea world.
+We are talking about the bloody battle at the citadel of King Finn, or Fin Folcwalding Fresna cynne, as he was named in the Anglo-Saxon poem Widsið.
+The poem, dating from the early tenth century, tells the story of Finn, son of Folcwald and the young king of the Frisian tribe.
+It was a battle that shook the North Sea world.
 But why was and is it a battle to be remembered?
 And who is this Finn anyway?

 “To the north and west of us, across the Swan Road, lies the land of the Britons where the Angles and Saxons now rule.
-To the north and east,” he [Finn] continued, adjusting his grip on his staff and pointing just north of the rising sun, “lies the land of the Danes.
+To the north and east,” he [King Finn] continued, adjusting his grip on his staff and pointing just north of the rising sun, “lies the land of the Danes.
 And south of us,” he finished, turning around and looking out over Hwitstan, “is the Merovingian kingdom – the land of the Franks.
 And beyond the Frankish kingdoms lie all of the great kingdoms of the continent.
 Our land stands at the center of these like a young sapling in the midst of a great oak forest.”
-(The Finnsburg Encounter by Dickerson, 1991)

-After the heroic story of the battle had been sung by minstrels and bards, and orally passed on for centuries, it was finally put into writing as well.
-Two early-medieval texts report about the famous battle in which “the edge of a sword sealed Finn’s doom”, namely the monumental Old English epic poem Beowulf and the so-called Finnsburh Fragment.
-The latter, the Fragment, is a leoð being a heroic poem that was sung.
-The Fragment also happens to be the oldest surviving pagan poem in Old English.
-The word leoð is similar to the current Mid-Frisian word liet for song, or Lied and lied in respectively German and Dutch languages.
+After the heroic story of the battle had been sung by minstrels and bards, and orally passed on for centuries, the story was finally put into writing.
+Two early-medieval texts report about the famous battle in which the edge of a sword sealed Finn's doom, namely the monumental Old English epic poem Beowulf and the so-called The Finnsburh Fragment.
+The Fragment was found in the year 1705, and it also happens to be the oldest surviving pagan poem in the Old English language.
+It is being suggested that the Fragment was, in fact, part of a manuscript telling The Saga of Hengest.
+The Fragment is probably also older than the Beowulf, because it lacks Christian references which the Beowulf has (Webster 2012).

 1. The name Finn

 The name Finn is widely known.
-A Swedish legend has it ‘Finn the Giant’ built the cathedral of Lund in southern Sweden near Malmö.
-This Finn is said to be depicted on a pillar in the crypt of this cathedral dating early twelfth century.
-In Danish folklore, however, the figure Finn was not a giant but an ugly troll instead.
-A bit more to the northeast from Denmark, a whole country is filled up with witchy Fins.
-Indeed, everyone knows, Fins and witchcraft are one an the same.
-Back to Denmark.
-At the Danish island Fyn, also called Funen, near the village of Gudme, the most important so-called Central-Place-Complex (CPC) has been discovered known today.
-The area flourished between ca. 400-600.
-Indeed, the time of King Finn.
-Kilos of gold have been found, and big halls similar to those described in the epic Beowulf.
-One hall measured an amazing forty-seven by ten meters.
-These southern Scandinavian type CPC’s have been identified in what is now the Netherlands as well, especially around towns of Rijnsburg and Egmond in respectively provinces Zuid Holland and Noord Holland.
-Further below we will dig a bit deeper into these CPC’s.
+A Swedish legend has it 'Finn the Giant' built the cathedral of Lund in southern Sweden near Malmö.
+This Finn is said to be depicted on a pillar in the crypt of this cathedral dating to the early twelfth century.
+In Danish folklore, however, the figure Finn wasn't a giant but an ugly troll instead.
+A bit further northeast from Denmark, a whole country is filled up with witchy Fins.
+Indeed, everyone knows, Fins and witchcraft are one and the same.

-In sum, not much coherence at all with this very arbitrary overview, except the fact that the name Finn is found in the wider North Sea area.
-Maybe one of the best etymological explanations of the name Finn is the Old Germanic finnaz meaning ‘breathing, inspired, invested’, in other words the inspirator (Van Renswoude 2017).
-Whereas the Celtic Finn stems from fionn, meaning light.
+In sum, not much coherence at all with this very arbitrary overview, except for the fact that the name Finn is found in the wider North Sea area.
+Maybe one of the best etymological explanations of the name Finn is the Old Germanic finnaz meaning 'breathing, inspired, invested', in other words the inspirator (Van Renswoude 2017).
+Whereas the Celtic Finn stems from fionn meaning 'light' in the sense of luminescent.

 2. Finn the legend